 Merlyn’s thoughts re the people of Pittown.

 “Some things are not meant for giving away.”

 Merlyn’s thoughts re the sad love story of Martha and Father Francis.

 “Who am I to judge?
-They are all building their own worlds, growing their abilities, and forming relationships.
+We are all building our own worlds, growing our abilities, and forming relationships.
 How else do people learn but by experience and practice?”

 Merlyn’s thoughts re Ben and his students/colleagues from the State Ballet.

 “In amongst the momentary glory and inevitable change is the unrelenting, ferocious desire to express the soul through a limited body in the hope that it can bring some peace to a painful inner and outer world.”